manavm1990/demo-react-contact-form/README.md

-# React-Tailwind-Vitest
+# Controlled Components

-This is a template for a React project using TailwindCSS and Vite/Vitest.
-It also includes `require('@tailwindcss/forms')` in the `tailwind.config.js` file.
+It's a simple demo of a simple contact form with simple 'real-time' validation.

 ## Scripts